-Calculator for determining the F value of a thermal process
+Calculator for determining the F or P value of a thermal process

-The calculator converts temperature readings to lethal rates, plots the lethal rates against time, and determines F values for a heat process whether using hot water, saturated steam or dry heat.
+The calculator converts temperature readings to lethal rates, plots the lethal rates against time, and determines F or P values for a heat process whether using hot water, saturated steam or dry heat.
 The area under the curve is determined using the trapezoid rule.
-Accurate F determinations for most thermal processes can be obtained.
-In general the more values, the more accurate the value for F will be.
+Accurate F or P determinations for most thermal processes can be obtained.
+In general the more values, the more accurate the value for F or P will be.

 Because microorganisms in foods are exposed to lethal temperatures as they reach the target processing temperature and during cooling, it is necessary to calculate the cumulative effect of heat on microbial destruction during both heating and cooling as well at the holding time at the target temperature to obtain a true estimate of the lethal effects of a heat treatment process.

 The logarithmic reduction in time required to kill the same number of microorganisms as temperature is increased has been well described.
 This can be expressed by calculating lethal rate.

 The lethal rate is a dimensionless number and can be calculated using equation 1 (Stobo, 1973) and is a relative term that compares the microbial killing effect at a measured temperature to one minute at the reference temperature.

 Equation 1, Lethal rate = 10 (T-Tr)/z where T is the temperature, in Celsius, at which the lethal rate is calculated and Tr is the reference temperature at which the equivalent lethal effect is compared.
 The z-value measured in °C is the reciprocal of the slope of the thermal death curve for the target microorganism or spore; 10° C is the value frequently used in Fo calculations performed on low acid foods.

 Use of this equation can be illustrated using the following example.
 Calculate the lethal rate at 110° C compared to that at 121.11° C (Tr), given that the most heat resistant organism present has a Z value of 10° C.